paul-gauthier/easy-chat/README.md

 ### Limitations

-My workflow broke down when the size of the prompt and codebase exceeded the context window for ChatGPT 3.5 turbo.
+My workflow broke down when the size of the prompt and codebase exceeded the context window for the `gpt-3.5-turbo` model.
 I experimented with numerous other workflows to try and work around this limit, but with little consistent success.

 Ultimately I refactored the js and css into their own files, and began feeding ChatGPT excerpts from the code that were relevant to each change I needed.